ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Ohio?

-The cases covered by tort law in the State of Ohio include:
+The cases covered by tort law in the State of Ohio typically include:

-- Medical Claim: Examples of medical claims are chiropractic claim, dental claim, and optometric claim.
-However, claims filed after four years in which the incident occurred will not be honored by the court.
+• Medical Claim: Examples of medical claims are chiropractic claim, dental claim, and optometric claim.
+However, claims filed after four years in which the incident occurred may not be honored by the court.

-- Asbestos Claim: This refers to a claim for losses or damages by a person who has incurred an injury from exposure to asbestos.
+• Asbestos Claim: This refers to a claim for losses or damages by a person who has incurred an injury from asbsestos exposure.

-- Product Liability Claim: Claims from injuries caused by the environment, drugs, devices, toxic substances, component of a product and wrongful death action
+• Product Liability Claim: Claims from injuries caused by the environment, drugs, devices, toxic substances, components of a product, and wrongful death action

 What are the Differences Between Criminal Law and Tort Law in Ohio?